SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-comets_bugs.md

 Mathematically: `(A + B) + C = A + (B + C)`.
 But in floating-point arithmetic: **sometimes not**.
 The difference is tiny — typically the last bit of the 64-bit representation, around `1e-16` relative — but it is real.

 COMETS accumulates quantities across models by looping through them in the order they appear in the layout array.
 And models appear in layout-array order because they were added in that order.
 So the order you add species determines the order of accumulation — and for communities of two or more species, different accumulation orders give different results.
+(Note, even in two species (A, B) in the media update step, there are three terms: media conc., effect of A, effect of B — causing non-associative arithmetic).

 For my simulations, across the time steps, this played a key role in deciding how the solver steered the system of linear equations and landed in an optimum.